-Choosing a streaming service is never easy – especially when it’s your first time, and some services are partly or entirely restricted in your country.
-However, you can stream anything from anywhere without worrying about anything with a VPN.
-It’s all up to the type of content you want to watch and how to get it inside of your home TV.
+Choosing the right streaming service in Canada isn't easy, especially when it's your first time and some services are partially or entirely restricted in Canada.
+However, you can stream anything from anywhere without worrying about borders if you use the right VPN.

 What Are Streaming Services And Why Are They Better Than TV Cable?

 It hasn't been that long since we first heard of streaming services, mostly thanks to Netflix.
 However, it hasn't been long since Netflix and other online on-demand services took the world by storm with offerings on new on-demand content, for a small monthly price.